SriHari-15/Alpha-Bot/README.md

 ### Latest Changlog:
 > The older changelogs can be found [here](https://github.com/SriHari-15/Alpha-Bot/blob/master/Changelog.md)!

-**v1.0.4:**
-- Added purge command
-- Added avatar command
+**v1.0.4.1:**
-- Added userinfo command
+- Added announce command
+- Fixed array input for `command.permission` (Now accepts an array of permissions)
+- Fixed array input for `command.roles` (Now accepts an array of role IDs)
-- Fixed some bugs causing only purge command to be used regardless of anything we enter
+- Fixed some intents
-- Fixed bugs in `messageCreate.js`
-- Fixed bugs in `Event.js`
-- Fixed bugs in `index.js`
-- Fixed bugs in `ping.js`

 -----